fish-shell/fish-shell/doc_src/cmds/bind.rst

     move the selected text to the killring

 ``kill-whole-line``
+    move the line (including the following newline) to the killring.
+If the line is the last line, its preceeding newline is also removed

+``kill-inner-line``
-    move the line to the killring
+    move the line (without the following newline) to the killring

 ``kill-word``
     move the next word to the killring